Enhancing quantum utility: simulating large-scale quantum spin chains on superconducting quantum computers: Results and Discussion

 \subsection{$N=20$ Qubits}

-We present the time evolution of the expectation value of the staggered magnetization observable for the N\'eel state under the isotropic Heisenberg Hamiltonian $H_{\mathrm{iso}}$ using second-order Trotterization in Fig.~\ref{fig:Op_Neel_HB_N=20} for $N=20$ qubits with OBC and PBC cases, respectively.
+We present the time evolution of the expectation value of the staggered magnetization observable for the N\'eel state under the isotropic Heisenberg Hamiltonian $H_{\mathrm{iso}}$ using the second-order Trotterization (Sec \ref{sec:time-evoliton_XXX}) in Fig.~\ref{fig:Op_Neel_HB_N=20} for $N=20$ qubits with OBC and PBC cases, respectively.

-From Fig.~\ref{fig:Op_Neel_HB_N=20} (left), we can see an excellent agreement among the classical computations (both direct and MPS-TDVP methods), Qiskit simulation and measurements from \texttt{ibm$\_$sherbrooke} after applying the error mitigation techniques which are already delineated in section~\ref{sec:error_mitigations}.
+In the experiments on \texttt{ibm$\_$sherbrooke}, we applied the error mitigation techniques which are already delineated in Sec.~\ref{sec:error_mitigations}, and ran each circuit with $100,000$ shots (trials).
+This process was repeated five times.
+The Qiskit simulation is a Qiskit sampling simulation (\texttt{qasm\_simulator}) of the circuits with $100,000$ shots.
+The Qiskit experiment is executed once.

-In contrast, in Fig.~\ref{fig:Op_Neel_HB_N=20} (right), for PBC, though we also have an excellent agreement among the direct, Qiskit and measurements from \texttt{ibm$\_$nazca}, there is a mismatch between the results obtained from the direct and MPS-TDVP methods.
+From Fig.~\ref{fig:Op_Neel_HB_N=20} (left), we can see an excellent agreement among the classical computations (both direct and MPS-TDVP methods), the Qiskit simulation, and the \texttt{ibm$\_$sherbrooke} experiments.
+The plot of \texttt{ibm$\_$sherbrooke} is the average of the five executions.
+We tabulate the average values and the standard deviations in Table \ref{tab:HBN20} in the Appendix \ref{app:staggered}.
+In contrast, in Fig.~\ref{fig:Op_Neel_HB_N=20} (right), for PBC, though we also have an excellent agreement among the direct, the Qiskit simulation, and the \texttt{ibm$\_$sherbrooke} experiments, there is a mismatch between the results obtained from the direct and MPS-TDVP methods.
 This mismatch between the two methods is inherently related to the requirement of a larger bond dimension due to the linking between the tensors at the first and last sites of the many-body system and the resulting larger truncation error compared to the OBC cases.
 We note that for $H_{\mathrm{iso}}$ and $N=20$ qubits with OBC, the maximum link dimension results in $\chi=102$ after 40 sweeps as we evolve the system up to $t=4$.
 On the other hand, for the PBC case, after 40 sweeps, we end up with $\chi=991$ while keeping the error within $\epsilon$.